S-Jyothika/AI-Major-Project/README.md

   5. Evaluate accuracy and confusion matrix

 ## Future Enhancements
-  * Hyperparameter tuning for Random Forest & Neural Network
+  * Hyperparameter tuning for better accuracy
   * Adding XGBoost & SVM for better performance
   * Deploying model using Streamlit for real-time prediction
   * Integrating SHAP values for explainable AI (XAI)
   * Using cross-validation for more reliable accuracy

 ## Conclusion
-  >> This project successfully predicts heart disease using machine learning.
+  >> This project successfully predicts heart disease using machine learning algorithms.
   >> The best performing models were **Logistic Regression** and **Neural Network**, both achieving **85.24% accuracy**.
-  >> Random Forest, while slightly less accurate, provided the **confusion matrix visualization** used in the project.
+  >> Confusion matrices for all four models provide clear performance comparison.
   >> This model can assist doctors in preliminary screening and risk assessment.

 ## Author